noderators/elastos-supernode-setup/README.md

   - Add `"HttpRestStart": true,` inside `"Configuration"` object
   - Add `"HttpRestPort": 20334,` where `"20334"` is the port of your choosing

-- If you want to enable REST API Port on your DID sidechain node, update /data/elastos/did/config.json and do the following:

-  - Add `"EnableREST": true,`
-  - Add `"RESTPort": 20604` where `"20604"` is the port of your choosing

 - Once you change any config, make sure to restart the appropriate service
   ```
   sudo systemctl restart elastos-ela
-  sudo systemctl restart elastos-did
   ```

 ## Verify whether the supernode has started running